 Betting sites without KYC

 Of course, the big question is whether there is any bookmaker or betting site that does not ask for any personal documents.

 The answer is YES!

 There are some anonymous cryptocurrency bookmakers you can use.
-These sites are operating under different terms and lets users bet anonymously.
+These sites operate under different terms and let users bet anonymously.

 One example is Cloudbet.
 It is one of the best bookmakers in the world, with great odds and high limits.
 You only need an email to sign up.
 While Cloudbet does have the right to ask their customers for KYC documents, it very rarely happens – and when it does, it is usually just something that happens to verify the biggest players and make sure there isn’t any money laundering going on.
 The vast majority of players will never have to send in any personal documents, nor even give their names and addresses.
 Of course, you have to bet with cryptocurrency instead of traditional money, but that brings some further benefits when you look into it.

 Other bookies that allow you to bet anonymously: